-Our funds contain a combination of cash, investments, and a surety policy (insurance).
+Our funds contain a combination of cash and investments.
 The combined size of the funds must remain sufficient to meet the Reserve Account requirements in Tacoma Water's bond covenants.
 We base the size requirement on the lessor of the following: